WhiteHoodHacker/whitehoodhacker.net/content/posts/2021/10/04/the-big-rick/index.md

 We prepared complete documentation of everything we did, including recommendations to remediate the vulnerabilities we discovered.
 We went a comprehensive 26-page penetration test report to the D214 tech team and worked with them to help secure their network.

-With that said, what we did could be considered illegal, and other administrations may have pressed charges.
+With that said, what we did was very illegal, and other administrations may have pressed charges.
 We are grateful that the D214 administration was so understanding.

 ## The Big Rick